Harvey Elliott

-Harvey Daniel James Elliott (born 4 April 2003) is an English professional footballer who plays as an attacking midfielder or right winger for club Aston Villa, on loan from Liverpool.
+Harvey Daniel James Elliott (born 4 April 2003) is an English professional footballer who plays as an attacking midfielder for club Valencia, on loan from club Liverpool.

 Having come up through Fulham's academy, Elliott made his first-team debut in September 2018, becoming the youngest player to play in the EFL Cup, aged 15 years and 174 days.

 Early life

-Harvey Daniel James Elliott was born on 4 April 2003 in Chertsey, Surrey.
+Elliott was born on 4 April 2003 in Chertsey, Surrey.
 He was interested in football from a young age and grew up supporting Liverpool.
 His father, Scott, would tutor him so he could develop a professional attitude towards training.
 Elliott joined Queens Park Rangers' youth academy at an early age, after having been turned down by Chelsea for being "too small".

 Club career

 Fulham

 Elliott was signed by Fulham's academy at under-18 level.
 He made his first-team debut for Fulham on 25 September 2018 as a 15-year-old in the EFL Cup third round away to Millwall, as an 81st-minute substitute for Floyd Ayité in a 3–1 win.
 He had been at Coombe Boys' School in New Malden, Greater London earlier that day and was back at school the next morning.
 At 15 years and 174 days old, he became the club's youngest ever first-team player and the youngest to ever play in the competition.

-On 4 May 2019, Elliott made his Premier League debut, coming on as a 88th-minute substitute for André-Frank Zambo Anguissa in a 1–0 away defeat to Wolverhampton Wanderers.
+On 4 May 2019, Elliott made his Premier League debut, coming on as a 88th-minute substitute for Frank Anguissa in a 1–0 away defeat to Wolverhampton Wanderers.
 In doing so, he became the youngest ever Premier League player at the time, at 16 years and 30 days old, beating the then-record set in 2007 by fellow Fulham player Matthew Briggs.
 Elliott held the record until 18 September 2022, when it was broken by Arsenal player Ethan Nwaneri.